 TESTED AT 356 BARG

 With 356 Barg test pressure and 215 Barg design pressure this spectacular Gimbal Expansion Joint has set a new record at Belman.
-This is the highest pressure ever recorded for an Expansion Joint manufactured on our premises.
-Prior to this project, the record for a Belman produced Expansion Joint stood at 251 Barg and with a design pressure of 145 Barg.
+The record of being the Expansion Joint made for the highest pressure ever at Belman.
+Until this project beat the record, the record was held by an Expansion Joint tested at 251 Barg and with a design pressure of 145 Barg.

 Expansion Joints and high pressure

-This featured high pressure Expansion Joint is installed in a petrochemical facility, however we see high pressure Expansion Joints applied in numerous use cases such as in conventional and nuclear power industries and chemical plants.
-No matter what the application, when Expansion Joints are exposed to high pressure special concerns during the design phase needs to be addressed.
-The hardware on the Expansion Joints such as connection ends (flanges and welding ends), tie rods, hinges and gimbals often require an increased material thickness.
-Furthermore, at very high pressure the bellow also requires special reinforcement.
+The featured high pressure Expansion Joint is installed in the petrochemical industry, however we see high pressure Expansion Joints applied in several applications such as conventional power plants, nuclear power plants, chemical plants etc. No matter the application, when Expansion Joints are exposed to high pressure special concerns during the design phase needs to be taken.
+The hardware on the Expansion Joints such as connection ends (flanges and welding ends), tie rods, hinges and gimbals are often having a higher material thickness.
+Furthermore, at very high pressure the bellow also needs some special reinforcement.